tugraz-isds/spcd3/src/lib/LIBRARY.md

 `function generateSVG(data: [], dimensions: [])`

 This function creates the plot of the previously loaded data.
-Parameters are the loaded data and the returned dimensions of getDimensions needed.
+Parameters are the loaded data and the returned dimensions of getDimensions.

 ## Reset Plot